 The Board was created on the recommendation of the National Commission on Terrorist Attacks Upon the United States ("the 9/11 Commission") in its 2004 report.
-The 9/11 Commission acknowledged that many of its recommendations "call[ed] for the government to increase its presence in our lives-for example, by creating standards for the issuance of forms of identification, by better securing our borders, by sharing information gathered by many different agencies," and by consolidating authority over intelligence agencies under a new Director of National Intelligence.
-Recognizing that "this shift of power and authority to the government" would require "an enhanced system of checks and balances to protect the precious liberties that are vital to our way of life," the 9/11 Commission recommended that "there should be a board within the executive branch to oversee adherence to the guidelines and we recommend the commitment the government makes to defend our civil liberties."
+The 9/11 Commission acknowledged that manv of its recommendations "call[ed] for the government to increase its presence in our lives-for example, by creating standards for the issuance of forms of identification, by better securing our borders, by sharing information gathered by many different agencies," and by consolidating authority over intelligence agencies under a new Director of National Intelligence.
+Recognizing that "this shift of power and authority to the government" would require "an enhanced system of checks and balances to protect the precious liberties that are vital to our way of life," the 9/11 should be a board within the executive branch to oversee adherence to the guidelines we recommend and the commitment the government makes to defend our civil liberties."